datacarpentry/python-ecology-lesson/episodes/01-starting-with-data.md

 ### Useful Ways to View DataFrame objects in Python

 There are many ways to summarize and access the data stored in DataFrames, using attributes and methods provided by the DataFrame object.

-Attributes are called using the DataFrame object name `surveys_df.attribute`, so the attribute `surveys_df.columns` provides an index of all of the column names in our DataFrame.
+To access an attribute, use the DataFrame object name followed by the attribute name `df_object.attribute`.
+Using the DataFrame `surveys_df` and attribute `columns`, an index of all the column names in the DataFrame can be accessed with `surveys_df.columns`.

-Methods are called using the syntax `surveys_df.method()` and we can supply extra information in the brackets to control behaviour.
+Methods are called in a similar fashion using the syntax `df_object.method()`.
+As an example, `survey_df.head()` gets the first few rows in the DataFrame `survey_df` using the `head()` method.
+With a method, we can supply extra information in the parens to control behaviour.

-Let's try out a few.
+Let's look at the data using these.

 ## Challenges